 #1 “I didn’t sign this document.”

-Authentication has the most common cause for disputes.
+Authentication has the most common cause of disputes.
 When one party claims that the confirmation via electronic signature did not happen, the burden of proof goes with the other party.

 Electronic signature providers solved this issue with reliable authentication systems.
 A well-designed electronic signature system has legal ways to prove intent to sign like: